Erik Midtgarden

-Erik Midtgarden (born 18 November 1987) is a Norwegian footballer and player-coach who plays as a midfielder for Åssiden.
+Erik Midtgarden (born 18 November 1987) is a Norwegian footballer who plays as a midfielder for Mjøndalen.
 He has previously played for Tippeligaen sides Odd Grenland, Lillestrøm, Hønefoss and Mjøndalen and won the Meistriliiga with Flora Tallinn in 2011.
 Midtgarden has also spent time with the First Division sides Pors Grenland, Notodden (previous spell) and Mjøndalen (two previous spells).
 He has represented Norway at under-17, under-18 and under-21 level.

 Club career

 Born in Skien, Midtgarden joined Odd Grenland's first-team squad ahead of the 2005 season.
 He made his debut in the first round of the 2005 Norwegian Football Cup match against Langesund/Stathelle, when he played the last 20 minutes as a winger and scored Odd's last goal in the 4–0 victory.
 He made three appearances for Odd in Tippeligaen in his first season at the club, and was the top goalscorer for the reserve team in the 2. divisjon with eleven goals.
 He spent the 2006 season on loan to Pors Grenland, where he was a regular for the team in the First Division.
 His contract with Odd expired after the season, and although the club wanted to renew his contract, Midtgarden chose to sign a two-year contract with the newly promoted First Division side Notodden, where he was promised regularly playing time.

 After playing regularly for Notodden in 2007, Midtgarden was far away from the first team in the following season and wanted to leave the club when his contract expired after the 2008 season.
 He played a total of 29 league-matches for Notodden.
 He joined Mjøndalen ahead of the 2009 season, where the head coach Vegard Hansen used Midtgarden as a utility player.
 He was on a trial with Brighton & Hove Albion in July 2010, but was not offered a contract.
 Midtgarden scored 22 goals in 54 matches in his two seasons at Mjøndalen.
 His contract with Mjøndalen expired after the 2010 season, and in January 2010 he joined his old club Odd Grenland on a one-year contract.